sathishkumar-balagonda/atm-management-system/README.md

 # 🏦 ATM Management System

-A *console-based Java application* that allows users to perform basic banking operations.
+A *console-based Java application* that lets users perform essential banking tasks like balance inquiry, deposit, and withdrawal using a *MySQL* database and *JDBC* for real-time updates.
-This project was created as part of backend development practice using *Java, **JDBC, and **MySQL*.

 ---

 ## ✨ Features

-- 🔐 Balance Inquiry
-- 💵 Cash Deposit
-- 💳 Cash Withdrawal
-- 🔗 Database Connectivity with MySQL using JDBC
-- ⚠ Exception Handling for Database Operations
+- 🧾 *Balance Inquiry* – Check current account balance
+- 💰 *Cash Deposit* – Add money to the account
+- 🏧 *Cash Withdrawal* – Withdraw money with balance validation
+- 🔌 *MySQL Connectivity* – Uses JDBC to connect Java with a MySQL database
+- ⚠ *Exception Handling* – Catches errors like invalid input or connection issues

 ---

-## 🛠 Technologies Used
+## 🔧 Technologies Used

-- 🟡 Java (Core)
+- ☕ Java (Core Concepts)
-- 🧩 JDBC (Java Database Connectivity)
+- 🔗 JDBC (Java Database Connectivity)
-- 🗄 MySQL Database
+- 🛢 MySQL Database
-- 🧠 Eclipse IDE
+- 💻 Eclipse IDE

 ---

 ## ⚙ How It Works

-- 🔐 Users can log in using predefined credentials stored in the database.
+- 🔐 The user logs in using credentials stored in the MySQL database.
-- 💰 Operations like deposit, withdrawal, and balance inquiry update the MySQL database in real-time.
+- 🧾 User selects an operation like deposit, withdrawal, or balance check.
-- 🔗 JDBC is used for database connectivity and SQL query execution.
-- ♻ Reusable connection handler manages the database connection efficiently.
+- 🔄 The system processes the input and updates or reads data in real-time using JDBC.
+- ✅ Proper validations and exception handling are implemented.

 ---

 ## 🗂 Project Structure

+ATMApp.java              --> Main class that starts the ATM application ATMOperations.java       --> Handles all banking operations (deposit, withdrawal, balance check) DatabaseConnection.java  --> Manages connection to the MySQL database using JDBC README.md                --> This file.
+Contains project documentation